mmayeras/mmayeras.github.io/content/posts/openshift/ocpvagent/index.md

           disks:
           - bootOrder: 2
             name: rootdisk
-          - bootOrder: 1
+          - bootOrder: 1 # Delete this device if using PXE
             cdrom:
               bus: sata
             name: <my-dv>
           interfaces:
-          - bootOrder: 3
+          - bootOrder: 3 #Change bootorder if using PXE
             bridge: {}
             macAddress: 02:a1:3b:00:00:56 #MAC Address used in agent-config.yaml
             model: virtio